Aliens (film): Filming

 Principal photography began in September 1985, on a 75-day schedule, and an $18.5 million budget, not including film prints and marketing.
-Filming took place mainly at Pinewood Studios in Buckinghamshire near London, because of its large sets and the relatively lower cost of filming in England.
-Filming was tumultuous as Cameron, a Canadian, was unfamiliar with British film-industry traditions such as tea breaks, which interrupted production for up to an hour each weekday, and was frustrated at losing hours of filming every week.
+Filming took place mainly at Pinewood Studios in Buckinghamshire near London, because of its large sets and the lower cost of filming in England.
+Filming was difficult as Cameron, a Canadian, had little familiarity with British film-industry traditions such as tea breaks, which interrupted production for up to an hour each weekday, and was frustrated at losing hours of filming every week.
 In his book The Making of Aliens, J. W. Rinzler described Cameron as aggressive and certain of what he wanted, which irked the crew.
 The situation was exacerbated by Cameron's hands-on approach, often modifying setups such as lighting himself to fit his vision without involving the unionized crew.

-The crew was dismissive of Cameron for his relative inexperience, thinking he had not done enough to earn such a prominent position, and that Hurd had her job only because she was his partner.
+The crew was dismissive of Cameron, thinking he had not done enough to earn such a prominent position, and that Hurd had her job only because she was his partner.
 Cinematographer Dick Bush insisted on lighting the alien hive brightly (counter to Cameron's request), and was eventually replaced with Adrian Biddle.
 First assistant director Derek Cracknell also ignored Cameron's requests.
 Gale described the situation: "[Cameron] would ask him to set up a shot one way and [Cracknell] would say, 'Oh no no no, I know what you want,' ...
 Then he'd do it wrong and the whole set would have to be broken down."
 The situation deteriorated until Cameron and Hurd fired Cracknell and the Pinewood crew walked out in the middle of the day.

 Cameron called Fox for advice and was determined to move the production out of England until Hurd convinced him otherwise.
-The situation was difficult because the number of films simultaneously in production meant the crew could not be easily replaced.
+The situation was tumultuous because the number of films simultaneously in production meant the crew could not be easily replaced.
 Cameron and Hurd gathered the crew to discuss their grievances; Cameron explained the importance of the production, and that any member of the crew who could not support it should volunteer to be replaced.
 The crew agreed to support Cameron if he supported their scheduled working hours.
-The relationship between filmmakers and crew remained cool; when filming concluded at Pinewood, Cameron told the crew: "This has been a long and difficult shoot, fraught by many problems ... but the one thing that kept me going, through it all, was the certain knowledge that one day I would drive out the gate of Pinewood and never come back, and that you sorry bastards would still be here".
+The relationship between filmmakers and crew remained cool; when filming concluded at Pinewood, Cameron told the crew: "This has been a long and difficult shoot, fraught by many problems ... but the one thing that kept me going, through it all, was the certain knowledge that one day I would drive out the gate of Pinewood and never come back, and that you sorry bastards would still be here."
 He described most of the crew as "lazy, insolent, and arrogant".
 Paxton called the crew's work impeccable, but their attitude more relaxed than the American crews to which he was accustomed.